Resources for Worship

 Worship is at the heart of our life as God’s people.
 Whatever else we do, worship is at the core as it is through meeting God – in the hymns and the music, the movement and the silence, the Word and the words, in friend and stranger as well as in bread and wine – that we are fed and sustained.
 This encounter with God lifts our spirits and gives our lives direction, our prayers focus and our faith a grounding in the everyday realities of life.

-Janet prepared the sample intercessions some months ago so we also ask some of our folk to prepare weekly intercessions which are more topical and could be used in small groups, personal prayer as well as Sunday worship.
-This week’s intercessions have been written by John Collings, a Lay Preacher and member of Rutherglen URC near Glasgow.
-They can be downloaded here.
+I prepared the sample intercessions some months ago so we also ask some of our folk to prepare weekly intercessions which are more topical and could be used in small groups, personal prayer as well as Sunday worship.
+This week’s intercessions have been written by John Collings, a Lay Preacher and member of Rutherglen URC near Glasgow and they are on the Worship Notes page.

-I hope you find them useful – do let us know your thoughts on these resources as you use them.
+I hope you find all these resources useful – do let us know your thoughts on these resources as you use them.

 With every good wish